North Dakota CPA Exam

 North Dakota CPAs must complete 120 CPA CPECPA CPEAs a Certified Public Accountant (CPA), you need to acquire Continuing Professional Education or CPE credits for sustaining your license.
 This ensures that you are actively involved in improving your know-how of the profession by engaging in learning activities. credit hours every three years to sustain their license.
 Moreover, they are required to earn at least 20 credit hours each year.
 Let’s look at the details.

-Please note that AICPA, NASBA, and the State Board keeps changing the exam and licensure criteria.
+Please note that AICPA, NASBA, and the State Board keep changing the exam and licensure criteria.
 Hence, always keep yourself updated with the latest changes in the ND CPA licensing policies.

 North Dakota Exam Information & Resources